 1. Minimize your stuff

 The less stuff you take with you, the cheaper and easier your long-distance move will be.
-Before deciding on which method to choose, it’s important to go through everything you own and analyze what you really want to take with you.
+But, before you ask “should I sell everything or move it?” it’s important to go through what you own and analyze what you really want to take with you.

 You can split things up into piles: items that are irreplaceable, items that are easily replaced, and those that fall in the middle.